RyanGreenup/duckdb_viewer/upcoming_instructions.md

 ## Table

 - Drag to make table wider
+- Double click to set column width
+- Horizontal scroll should be impleemented in the Execute SQL Tab
+    - Make this a part of the Table view widget
 ### Filtering

 - Fix filtering
     - When the user begins filtering, the horizontal scroll is lost and the table is not displayed correctly.
 - Get Schema to clipboard command
     - Keybidning
+- User should be able to filter in the Execute SQL tab